lvanveen/lvanveen.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: A brief description of this page.
-Testing what can be included and how long the text can be before things break.
+Testing what can be included and how <a href="http://www.google.com">long the</a> text can be before things break.
 nav: true
 nav_order: 2
 ---